Postmaster-Live/postmaster/README.md

 **Postmaster** addresses these challenges by introducing **composite embeddings**, which provide richer, multi-perspective representations and enable more context-aware search capabilities.

 ---
-The content here seems mostly clear, but I would refine the softmax reference for clarity and flow, as well as adjust a few small aspects for consistency.
-Here's the revised version:

----

 # **Composite Vector-Based Retrieval System (CVRS)**
 This document outlines the **endpoints, ingestion process, vectorization strategy, and querying logic** utilizing **composite embeddings** (paragraph, simple questions, complex questions, context, scope) to ensure precise information retrieval.